-This study provides an overview of the education system in Mekelle, Ethiopia, and assesses prospects for achieving education-related Millennium Development Goals (MDGs), specifically ensuring universal primary education (MDG 2), and gender parity (MDG3) by 2015.
+This study provides an overview of the education system in Mekelle, Ethiopia, and assesses prospects for achieving education-related Millennium Development Goals (MDGs), specifically ensuring universal primary education (MDG 2) and gender parity in schools (MDG3), by 2015.

-Mekelle is on its way toward achieving universal primary education, by 2015; however improvements in educational quality are needed.
-This includes upgrading and increasing teacher training, providing students with teaching materials, increasing classroom and school construction, increasing toilet facilities and linking curricula to labor market.
+Mekelle is on its way toward achieving universal primary education by 2015; however, improvements in educational quality are needed.
+This includes upgrading and increasing teacher training, providing students with teaching materials, increasing classroom and school construction, increasing the number of toilet facilities and linking curricula to labor market.
 Concerning MDG 3, gender parity has been achieved at the primary level, and Mekelle is on target to achieve this goal by 2015 at the secondary level.
 Yet promoting gender parity through public programs and campaigns, providing sufficient private toilet facilities for girls and increasing the number of female teachers are necessary.

-The paper uses quantitative data obtained from education officials in Mekelle and the capital of Ethiopia, Addis Ababa, as well as qualitative data collected in interviews with teachers, nongovernment organizations (NGOs) and government officials to identify the major education challenges and resources required to address these challenges.
+The paper uses quantitative data obtained from education officials in Mekelle and the capital of Ethiopia, Addis Ababa, as well as qualitative data collected in interviews with teachers, non-government organizations (NGOs) and government officials, to identify the major education challenges and resources required to address these challenges.

 Section I of this report provides a description of the methodology used in conducting the needs assessment and an overview of the education system in Ethiopia and Mekelle.
 Section II assesses challenges in various subsectors of the education system.
 Section III uses UNESCO's Education Policy and Strategy Simulation (EPSSim) model to simulate certain scenarios and cost estimates for achieving MDGs 2 and 3.
-Section IV summarizes conclusions and present recommendations.
+The results from the EPSSin model show that between 2010 and 2015, the average cost per student to build the required primary school classrooms, latrines, staffrooms and libraries will be about 618 birr (USD 50) per year.
+Section IV summarizes conclusions and presents recommendations for how to accelerate Mekelle's progress toward realization of these vitally important goals, which will be the crux of Mekelle's sustained economic and social development in the decades to come.